MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-unable-open-protected-desktop-file.md

 ## Solutions and workarounds

-The recommended workaround to ask your organization's security team to publish the impacted Desktop file's label to the user in the Microsoft Purview Compliance Portal.
+The recommended workaround to ask your organization's security team to publish the impacted Desktop file's label to the user in the Microsoft Purview compliance portal.

 ## Next steps